 Communication and Your 1- to 2-Year-Old

-How Toddlers Communicate
+How Do Toddlers Communicate?

-No matter when they say their first words, it's a sure bet they are already understanding much of what is said to them before that.
-Your child should be able to respond to simple commands ("Roll the ball to Mommy") and should be fully aware of the names of familiar objects and family members.
+No matter when they say their first words, it's a sure bet they already understand much of what you say.
+Your child should be able to respond to simple commands ("Roll the ball to Mommy") and look at or point to familiar objects when you name them.

 Your child's vocabulary will grow quickly, but pronunciation isn't likely to keep pace.
 By 2 years of age, most kids are understandable only about half the time.
 But emphasize the correct pronunciations in your responses.

 - Use correct names.
 Your little one is listening to everything you say and storing it away at an incredible rate.
 Instead of using "baby" words, use the correct names for people, places, and things.
 Speak slowly and clearly and keep it simple.

 - Respond to your child’s gestures.
 Gestures are an important part of language development.
 Encourage kids to respond and participate in conversations by making the connection between their gestures and language.
 For example, ask, "Do you want a drink?" (when your child points to the refrigerator), then wait for a response.
 Then say, "What do you want?
 Milk?
 OK, let's get some milk."